Please register for an Admissions Information Session Webinar on October 28, 2015 12:00 PM CDT at:

-Join us for a one hour presentation discussing the admission and application process for the PharmD program at the UNT System College of Pharmacy.
+Join us for a one hour ONLINE presentation discussing the admission and application process for the PharmD program at the UNT System College of Pharmacy.

 After registering, you will receive a confirmation email containing information about joining the webinar.